 Ajo is a very small town located in the state of Arizona.
 With a population of 3,369 people and three constituent neighborhoods, Ajo is the 94th largest community in Arizona.

-Ajo is a decidedly white-collar town, with fully 85.38% of the workforce employed in white-collar jobs, well above the national average.
+Ajo is a decidedly white-collar town, with fully 86.96% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Ajo is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Ajo who work in law enforcement and fire fighting (15.18%), food service (13.36%), and personal care services (10.83%).
+There are especially a lot of people living in Ajo who work in food service (16.51%), law enforcement and fire fighting (12.79%), and teaching (12.19%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Ajo has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Ajo has few renters and college students.
 But the biggest reason it is quieter in Ajo than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Ajo may be for you.

-Ajo is a very ethnically-diverse town.
+Ajo is an extremely ethnically-diverse town.
 The people who call Ajo home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Ajo, accounting for 39.78% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Ajo residents report their race to be White, followed by Native American.
-Ajo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.92% of the town’s residents.
-Important ancestries of people in Ajo include English, Irish, Italian, and European.
+Important ancestries of people in Ajo include English, European, Irish, and Norwegian.